November 1st to 4th 2018

 The first night’s accommodation is at a private and sheltered camp-site behind the beach at Bangor.
 We will be in caravans and comfortable tents, all furnished with mattresses, warm bedding, pillows and linen.
 Your accommodation at Lufra is in well appointed twin-share rooms.
 Single travellers may be required to share a room with a person of the same gender.
 To guarantee a private room for the duration of the workshop a supplementary premium of 20% of the full fee will apply.
 If preferred, please request this at the time of booking.

 Please let us know if you have dietary requirements or preferences that we can cater to.

 Please inform us if you have a medical or health condition that may impact your ability to fully participate in the workshop.

 Mobile phone coverage

-There is a reasonable connection for Telstra mobiles at Cradle Mountain.
-Mobile coverage with other carriers is patchy, although we are happy to assist as far as possible with personal hotspots and by other means.
-Mobile coverage away from the area is unreliable.
+There is a generally good reception for Telstra mobiles on the Peninsula.
+Mobile coverage with other carriers may be patchy, although we are happy to assist as far as possible with personal hot-spots and by other means.

 About the Guides

-Loic Le Guilly has been a professional photographer for over 20 years with a passion for nature photography.
-He is also a specialist in night photography and 360 degree imaging.
+Loic Le Guilly has been a professional photographer for over 20 years, and has a passion for nature and landscape photography.
+He is a specialist in night photography and 360 degree imaging.

-Rob Blakers has photographed in Tasmania’s wild places for 36 years.
+Rob Blakers has photographed in Tasmania’s wild places for almost 40 years.
 He is an enthusiastic advocate for nature and wilderness and is interested in the evolution of photographic values and techniques in the age of digital photography.